MakeSchool-Tutorials/Hoppy-Bunny-SpriteKit-Swift3-V2/P8-Implementing-Points/content.md

 >
 ```
 /* Reset Score label */
-scoreLabel.text = String(points)
+scoreLabel.text = "\(points)"
 ```
 >
-> `String(...)` is great for converting a number quickly into a string representation.
-You will be reusing this snippet when it comes to updating the score.
+> `scorLabel.text` expects a string `points` is an Int, wrapping points in "\()" converts it into a string.

-The next part takes a little bit of extra work, as it stands if the bunny collides with anything it will trigger the death sequence.
-So you need some way of knowing if this was a collision between the **bunny** and the **goal**.
-One way would be to compare the *categoryMask* remember this list:
+So far if the bunny collides with anything it will trigger the death sequence.
+When there is a collision with the goal you want to score a point instead of ending the game.
+When a collision occurs you need some way of knowing if this was a collision between the **bunny** and the **goal**, it it's a collision with anything else the game is over.

-- 1 - Player
-- 2 - Obstacle
-- 4 - Ground
-- 8 - Goal Sensor

-However in this example you will be using the *name* of the node.
+The `didBegin(_ contact:)` method provides `contact` which an `SKPhysicsContact` object.
+This object contains two properties: `bodyA` and `bodyB` which represent the two objects that just made contact with each other.
+In this next step you will check them both and if one is the player and the other the goal you will add 1 to `points` and ignore the rest of code that ends the game.

 > [action]
-> Open *GameScene.swift* and add this code to the start of the `didBeginContact(...)` method, before the `gameState` check.
+> Open *GameScene.swift* and add this code to the *start* of the `didBeginContact(...)` method, before the `gameState` check.
 >
 ```
 /* Get references to bodies involved in collision */
-let contactA:SKPhysicsBody = contact.bodyA
+let contactA = contact.bodyA
-let contactB:SKPhysicsBody = contact.bodyB
+let contactB = contact.bodyB
 >
 /* Get references to the physics body parent nodes */
 let nodeA = contactA.node!